QuantEcon/lecture-python-intro/lectures/business_cycle.md

 _ = plot_comparison_multi(gdp_growth.loc[countries, 1962:], countries, title, ylabel, 0.1, 20, ax, g_params, b_params, t_params)
 ```

-By comparing the trend of GDP growth rates between developed and developing economies, we find that business cycles are becoming more and more synchronized in 21st-century recessions.
+By comparing the trend of GDP growth rates between developed and developing
+economies, we find that business cycles are becoming more and more
+synchronized in 21st-century recessions.

-However, emerging and less developed economies often experience more volatile changes throughout the economic cycles.
+However, emerging and less developed economies often experience more volatile
+changes throughout the economic cycles.

-Although we have seen synchronization in GDP growth as a general trend, we also need to acknowledge that the experience of individual countries during the recession is often very different.
+Although we have seen synchronization in GDP growth as a general trend, we
+also need to acknowledge that the experience of individual countries during
+the recession is often very different.

-Here we use the unemployment rate and the recovery of labor market condition as another example
+Here we use the unemployment rate and the recovery of labor market condition
+as another example.

 ```{code-cell} ipython3
 unempl_rate = wb.data.DataFrame('SL.UEM.TOTL.NE.ZS',